5-a-day more like 2-a-day?

 Bubbleberry

-This fun-named fruit is a small strawberry-like berry that tastes similar to bubblegum—sweeter than your average strawberry.
-Berries are rich in vitamin C and other antioxidants, which help protect the body from damage by free radicals.
+This great named specimen is a small strawberry like fruit, which has a flavour similar to bubblegum – so sweeter than the common strawberry.
+Berries are rich in vitamin C and other antioxidants which are important to prevent damage to the body by free radicals.

 Physalis_fruit_2